Add Data and Visualize Results

 Visualize sample data

-Before ingesting your own data, you can explore a sample dataset on the Visibility page to see how AIDR visualizes relationships between applications, actors, sensors, and other entities found in AI-related events.
+Before ingesting your own data, you can explore a sample dataset on the Visibility page to see how AIDR visualizes relationships between applications, actors, collectors, and other entities found in AI-related events.

 Once you begin ingesting your own data, it will appear on the Visibility page instead of the sample dataset.
-You can use the Visualize Sample Data link to switch back to the sample view at any time while you build up real-world coverage.
+You can use the Visualize Sample Data option in the filters dropdown to switch back to the sample data view while you build up real-world coverage.

-To start quickly, you can use the Application sensor type, which comes with a Playground application that you can use to test the AIDR APIs:
+To start quickly, you can use the Application collector type, which comes with a Playground application that you can use to test the AIDR APIs:

 -

-In the left sidebar, click + Sensor (or + if you are on the Visibility page) to register a new sensor.
+In the left sidebar, click + Collector (or + if you are on the Visibility page) to register a new collector.

-- Choose Application as the sensor type, then select the Application option and click Next.
+- Choose Application as the collector type, then select the Application option and click Next.

 -

-On the Add a Sensor screen, enter a descriptive name and optionally assign input and output policies:
+On the Add a Collector screen, enter a descriptive name and optionally assign input and output policies:

-- Sensor Name - A label that will appear in dashboards and reports.
+- Collector Name - Label that will appear in dashboards and reports.

-- Input Policy (optional) - A policy applied to incoming data (for example,
+- Input Policy (optional) - Policy applied to incoming data

-). - Output Policy (optional) - A policy applied to model responses (for example,
+- Output Policy (optional) - Policy applied to model responses

 No Policy, Log Only

-, AIDR will record activity for visibility and analysis without applying security rules in the traffic path.
+option is in effect, AIDR records activity for visibility and analysis but does not apply detection rules in the data path.

 Submit sample data using the Playground

-On the Application sensor details page, switch to the Playground tab.
+On the Application collector details page, switch to the Playground tab.

 Select the values you want to use in your sample request: